maxlandon/wiregost/ghost/README.md

 ### Directory Contents

 - `core/`       - Implant entrypoints (separated by OS), and core functionality (separated by OS and/or area).
+- `log/`        - Local & remote logging infrastructure for implants.
-- `route/`      - Code used by implants for traffic routing.
+- `c2/`         - Code used by implants for traffic routing and transport protocols, usually separated by OS.
 - `rpc/`        - RPC interfaces and handlers, in order to provide easy-to-code cross-protocol functionality.
 - `transport/`  - Boilerplate code for handling transport protocols, usually separated by OS.